MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     1. To get a list of the published extensions on the server instance, run this command:

         ```
-        Get-NAVAppInfo -ServerInstance <ServerInstanceName> |ft
+        Get-NAVAppInfo -ServerInstance <ServerInstanceName>
         ```

     2. To determine which Extensions V1 to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
-Extensions V1 are indicated by `CSIDE` in the `Extension Type`column.
+Extensions V1 are indicated by `Extension Type : CSIDE`.
 If there is a newer version of an Extension V1, you should install the newer version.
     3. For each Extension V1 that you want to install, run this command:

         ```